 Following the instructions and taking the necessary actions will ensure that at the end of the 14 hours you have a piece of tender, juicy and tasty beef that all the family will enjoy.

 Follow Training and be Patient in Your Home Business

 Now let's see how this relates to “your home business”.
 A good home business is like a top of the range smoker.
 It will have all the necessary tools and resources to help you effectively market and create great promotional campaigns.
 Things like great products that people want and need in this new digital economy, and that can be delivered easily – marketing funnels, capture pages, autoreponders, etc.

 Also importantly, it will come with instructions, the training showing you how to use these tools and resources effectively.
 But you have to be patient and follow the training and be persistent and consistent before you see results.

-Effort will be required and it will take some time.
-But in trying to take shortcuts they do want some do when realising that it takes 14 hours to cook a hunk of beef brisket – put it in the microwave for 20 minutes or throw it on the grill for 30 minutes.
+Effort will be required, and it will take some time.
+But in trying to take shortcuts they do want some do when realizing that it takes 14 hours to cook a hunk of beef brisket – put it in the microwave for 20 minutes or throw it on the grill for 30 minutes.

 But they will not end up with the results they want – in the case of the smoker cooker, tough and bad tasting meat and with a home business, a small amount of customers, little profit and large outgoings.